Introducing General Input: Workflow Automation Written by AI

 I started my career building workflow automations in tools like Microsoft Power Automate and Zapier, and later moved into building custom software.
 That experience always left me feeling like there was a tradeoff.
 Traditional automation tools were more accessible, but often tedious to configure, edit, and maintain.
 Custom software was far more flexible, but usually required engineering resources and expertise that is in short supply.

-The tradeoff between accessible and powerful
+The tradeoff between accessible and powerful automation

 No-code automation tools solved a real problem.
 They let non-technical people build workflows without writing code.
 But anyone who has spent time in a drag-and-drop builder knows the frustration: connecting nodes, configuring each step, handling edge cases through menus and dropdowns, and debugging by clicking through a flowchart trying to figure out where things went wrong.